tcheronneau/homers/README.md

 ## Advancement

 So far it's not doing much.
 [X] Retrieve Sonarr today's calendar
 [X] Retrieve Tautulli activity
 [X] Retrieve Tautulli library information
 [X] Retrieve Overseerr requests
 [X] Retrieve missing episodes from sonarr
+[X] Retrieve watch information from tautulli
+[ ] Retrieve watch information from plex (in progress available in dev tag)
-[ ] Retrieve watch information from tautulli
+[ ] Retrieve watch information from jellyfin
-[ ] Connect to ombi (I'm not using it but if required could do) [ ] Other
+[ ] Connect to ombi (I'm not using it but if required could do)
+[ ] Other

 ## Roadmap

 The point is to at least support what Varken was doing.
-There will also be a Grafana dashboard.
-Grafana dashboard is now live at [Grafana](https://grafana.com/grafana/dashboards/20744).
+Grafana dashboard example can be found at [Grafana](https://grafana.com/grafana/dashboards/20744).

 ## Acknowledgments